-- Usual dose: usually 100mg BID, can use 50mg BID in small patients - More effective than tetracycline secondary to lipid solubility and enhance penetration into tissues - Adverse Effects: Resistant bacteria?, candidiasis, gastrointestinal upset, headaches and dizziness
+- Usual dose: usually 100mg BID, can use 50mg BID in small patients - More effective than tetracycline secondary to lipid solubility and enhance penetration into tissues - Adverse Effects: Resistant bacteria, candidiasis, gastrointestinal upset, headaches and dizziness

-Doxycycline
+• Doxycycline

 - Adverse Effects: same as MCN (less headaches and dizziness), much more photosensitizing!!
-And more GI upset. - More effective and less resistance than tetracycline - Tetracycline - Sarecyclin
+And more GI upset. - More effective and less resistance than tetracycline - Has very low dose option for longer term maintenance - Tetracycline - Sarecycline\